angadmaan/Supermarket_Sales_Tracker/README.md

 python3 supermarket_gui.py
 ```

-> No external Python packages are required to run the main application.
+> No external Python packages are required to run the main application except tkinter.

 ---